Miki Zohar: Biography

 Makhlouf Zohar was born in Beersheba, and raised in Kiryat Gat.
 His father Eli was an immigrant from Morocco and his mother Dina was from Tunisia.
-Zohar served in the Israel Defense Forces and reached the rank of Sergeant.
+Zohar served in the Israel Defense Forces and reached the rank of sergeant.
 He then studied law, gaining an LLB from the College of Law and Business and an MA from Bar-Ilan University, and worked in real estate.

 Zohar is married to Yamit and has four children.

 Political career

 In 2005 Zohar was elected to Kiryat Gat City Council.
 In 2013, he was elected head of Kiryat Gat's Likud list in 2013, and became Deputy Mayor.
 Prior to the 2015 Knesset elections he was placed twenty-second on the Likud list, a slot reserved for a candidate from the Negev area.
 He was elected to the Knesset as Likud won 30 seats.
 He was re-elected in April 2019 after being placed twenty-sixth on the party's list.
 He was re-elected in subsequent elections in September 2019 and March 2020, serving as Deputy Speaker of the Knesset and coalition whip from May 2020 to April 2021.
 After being re-elected in March 2021, he chaired the Arrangements Committee from April to May 2021.

 On 29 December 2022, Zohar became the Minister of Culture and Sport.
 He resigned from the Knesset on 6 January 2023 as part of the Norwegian Law.

+In 2024, Zohar signed a political agreement with left-wing and progressive factions within the national institutions, bypassing the right-wing factions of the governing coalition in the Knesset.
+The move sparked significant controversy within the Likud movement and among World Likud members in the Diaspora.
+According to a report in The Jerusalem Post, the agreement included strategic cooperation and personal appointments as part of the elections for the institutions of the World Zionist Organization.